yeop-sang/geniblocks_korean/readme.md

     npm install
     bower install
-    npm start             # or 'gulp'
+    npm start:gv2

 or to build without watching:

     gulp clean-and-build  # or its alias 'npm run build'

-in a separate shell/console:
+and in a separate shell/console:

     npm run gv2           # or its alias 'live-server public/gv2'